-The tranquil town of White River to the north of Nelspruit, is well known as an artists' haven and a gateway to the Kruger National Park.
-The town also boasts an orange winery.
+The tranquil town of White River to the north of Mbombela is well known as an artist's haven and a gateway to the Kruger National Park.
 Rottcher Wineries have taken advantage of the area's prime production of oranges to make a truly unique wine, which has been a hallmark of the area for over 50 years.